Ever since I can remember, I have been writing music. I premiered my first real composition, entitled “The Mysterious Island,” when I was 8 years old.

 Many students wrote their first composition at the camp, and all 18 received their first professional premiere and recording.
 We provided students with several anonymous evaluations throughout the program, and received overwhelmingly positive feedback, alongside many helpful suggestions that we were able to implement along the way.
 One student wrote “This is the most challenged musically (in a good way) I have felt in a long time!”

-You can see the concert from the 2018 program here.
+Watch the concert from the 2018 program.

 July 2019: Our 2019 camp ran in a similar, slightly expanded way.
 We brought in an additional composition instructor, guest composers Jennifer Higdon and Andrea Clearfield (who each ran a master class) and performers from The Philadelphia Orchestra to serve as our resident ensemble.
 We raised our general tuition to $700 (not including optional housing), but offered significant financial aid to students who qualified, thanks mainly to support from individual donors and a few local foundations.

-You can see the concert from the 2019 program here.
+Watch the concert from the 2019 program.

 Because of the COVID-19 pandemic, our 2020 summer program deviated significantly from what we had initially planned.
 In early April, we announced a completely virtual program.
 We made a few major changes to the program: